Bering Sea Crab Fishermen's Tour

 One of the most famous, and terrifying, episodes of the program occurred in its second season when the 100-foot-long fishing vessel Aleutian Ballad was rocked by a rogue wave.
 But the ship survived, and fortunately there won’t be any rogue waves in its future anytime soon.
 Today, the Aleutian Ballad serves as a crab fishing tour boat, sticking to the calm waters just off of Ketchikan.

-This tour of Alaska combines nature, industry, and a bit of TV mystique, all while out on the waters of Alaska’s picturesque Inside Passage.
+This Alaska shore excursion combines nature, industry, and a bit of TV mystique, all while out on the waters of Alaska’s picturesque Inside Passage.
 In fact, if you’re a fan of the show, some of the crewmembers may be familiar faces!

 Once they’ve found a spot in the fishing grounds to set up work, you’ll witness all that goes in to harvesting these prized crustaceans from the ocean’s depths.
 Creatures brought up will be put into a live tank for you to pick up and touch.
 Often times octopus, jelly fish, and other marine life come up in the crab nets.